Thesis, Project and Dissertation Deadlines

 The manuscript submission process is described below.
 Formatting guidelines are found on the Formatting page.

-You are welcome to meet with a thesis reviewer before submitting your document for review.
-Meetings are encouraged but not required.
+We encourage you to meet with a thesis reviewer for formatting assistance before submitting your manuscript on ScholarWorks.
+(Meetings are not required.)
 Meetings are available in-person or via Zoom.

-Please call (909) 537-5058 or email email@example.com to schedule an appointment.
+Please email firstname.lastname@example.org to schedule an appointment.
 Keep in mind that consultations do not constitute a full review of the manuscript and reviewers may not be able to catch all errors.
 You may make up to two appointments; additional appointments will be scheduled if time permits.
 Appointments will be limited to 30-minute sessions and are not available after the consultation deadline.

 Your initial submission includes three steps:

 - Pay the $30 Digital Archiving Fee.
-The fee can be paid online through MyCoyote Student Center; email the receipt to Graduate Studies at gradstud.csusb.edu.
-The money is used to fund the Outstanding Thesis Award and related events.
-Please see the instructions for paying the Digital Archiving Fee.
+The fee can be paid online through your MyCoyote Student Center; email the receipt to Graduate Studies at gradstud.csusb.edu.
+(Instructions for paying the Digital Archiving Fee.

 - Turn in your signed Committee Certification Form.
-This process is now digital; the student will initiate the process, and the committee chair and graduate coordinator will sign the document through Adobe; it will then automatically be routed to Graduate Studies and all parties will receive a copy via email.
+This process is now digital; the student initiates the process, and the committee chair and graduate coordinator sign the document through Adobe Sign; it will then automatically be routed to Graduate Studies and all parties will receive a copy via email.
 (We will continue to accept forms that have been scanned and signed.
-Email them to firstname.lastname@example.org)
+Email them to email@example.com)

 - Submit your manuscript on CSUSB ScholarWorks.
 (See the Library Guide for instructions on how to submit to ScholarWorks.)